PoonamCode9/Frontend-Practice-Projects/README.md

 # Frontend-Practice-Projects

-A collection of frontend projects created to practice **HTML, CSS, and JavaScript**.
+A collection of frontend projects created to practice **HTML, CSS, and JavaScript**...

 ## Projects
 - **Sidebar Navigation UI** - HTML, CSS